 What is mixed connective tissue disease?

-Mixed connective tissue disease is a rare connective tissue disorder, with an autoimmune basis.
-The condition has features of 3 more common connective tissue diseases, hence its name.
+Mixed connective tissue disease is a rare autoimmune connective tissue disorder with anti-U1RNP auto-antibodies and clinical features of three commoner connective tissue diseases:

 Mixed connective tissue disease is also known as Sharp syndrome.